Go-routine-4595/gRPCStreaming/README.md

 It uses TLS to secure the connection with x.509 certificate

-It uses  a JWT token to for the authorization.
+It uses  a JWT token for the authorization.

 To connect you need to present the right certificate (mutual authentication between the client and the server)